Expert Second Opinion for Failed Joint Replacement

 - Joint instability / unstable soft tissues surrounding joint

 - Loosening of the joint over time

 When should I see a doctor for a failed joint replacement?

-It is important to see a doctor who specializes in joint replacement and joint revision surgery, such as Dr. Rubin, if you are suffering from any of the following symptoms of a failed joint replacement:
+It is important to see an orthopedic specialist who specializes in joint replacement and joint revision surgery, such as Dr. Lee Rubin, if you are suffering from any of the following symptoms of a failed joint replacement:

 - Pain around joint

 - Inability to balance or stand for a period of time

 - Limited range of motion in hip or knee

 - Bone loss

 Do I need to get a second opinion for failed joint replacement surgery?